DataCanvasIO/YLearn/docs/source/sub/causal_model.rst

-For a set of variables :math:`V`, its **causal structure** can be represented by a directed acylic graph (DAG), where each node corresponds to an element of :math:`V` while each direct functional relationship among the correspondig variables can be represented by a link in the DAG.
+For a set of variables :math:`V`, its **causal structure** can be represented by a directed acylic graph (DAG), where each node corresponds to an element of :math:`V` while each direct functional relationship among the corresponding variables can be represented by a link in the DAG.
 A causal structure guides the precise specification of how each variable is influenced by its parents in the DAG.
 For an instance, :math:`X \leftarrow W \rightarrow Y` denotes that :math:`W` is a parent, thus also a common cause, of :math:`X` and :math:`Y`.
 More specifically, for two distinct variables :math:`V_i`